AdobeDocs/experience-manager-64.en/help/sites/administering/using/rich-text-editor.md

 AEM allows you to configure the UI for the RichText Editor differently for the different editing modes.
 The default settings are provided below.
 You can override these defaults based on your requirements.

-For best authoring experience, enable only the plug-ins without pop-up for a floating dialog as it is smaller in size.
-Configure the plug-ins with larger pop-up, such as the Paste plug-in, to be enabled only in full screen dialog.
+For best authoring experience:

+* In a floating dialog, enable only those plug-ins that do not have a pop-up, as the floating dialog is smaller in size.
+* In full screen dialog, enable all the required plug-ins, even the plug-ins with larger pop-up, such as the `Paste` plug-in.
+Use the `dialogFullScreen` configuration described below.

 ```java
 <uiSettings jcr:primaryType="nt:unstructured">